The New Orleans Saints are familiar with strong emotions as they walk off the field at Bank of America Stadium.

 When you can say that anything feels possible, and at least for a day, the Saints can say that about Tyler Shough.

-It's really difficult to overstate just how impressive it was to see a rookie in his second NFL start consistently deliver in critical moments against a stout defensive group.
-Perhaps the extra time in college helped, perhaps it's the maturity, perhaps it was the ability to sit and watch and learn before being thrown into the fire.
+It's really difficult to overstate just how impressive it was to see a rookie in his second NFL start consistently deliver in critical moments against a stout defense.
+Perhaps the extra time in college helped, perhaps it's the added maturity, perhaps it was the ability to sit and watch and learn before being thrown into the fire.
 Whatever it was, he certainly didn't look like a rookie out there, finishing the day 19-27 for 282 yards and 2 touchdowns.
+There were no turnovers and, at least to my eyes, no real at-risk throws.

 - 3rd & 12: Shough deep left to Juwan Johnson, +52